iammainul/DevSecOps/Readme.md

 ## SonarQube

 First of all we need to setup SonarQube and SonarRunner.
-Please find the images to setup SonarQube and SonarRunner.
+1. Let's start the server first.
+We go to the Downloads directory and unzip the zip folder for SonarQube and copy it in out working directory.
+2. Now we go into the directory and go to *bin/[OS_NAME]/* and open cmd in the folder and we run StartSonar.bat.
+3. The default URL is ***http://localhost:9000/***.
+We visit that and try to login with the default credentials (admin/admin).
+4. Now open the Jenkins console and navigate to Manage Jenkins, Manage Plugins.
+5. We will be installing the __SonarQube Scanner__ Plugin.
 Then we go to Jenkins dashboard and create an freestyle project.
 We configure the source code management as we did in the last step.
 Now we add a build step: Execute SonarQube Scanner.
 Where we need to pit the Analysis Properties as per y project.
 I will give you an example.